 No one will pay her for her time.

 No one will slip her a bonus check at Christmastime.

 Most of the time, no one will even thank her.

 Instead, they’ll hop on the Internet and explain how selfish and greedy teachers are for those pensions they’ll earn after working countless hours at no taxpayer expense over their 30-year career.

 And if the ignorant carping weren’t bad enough, teachers who go the extra mile are often punished by their employers.
 In every other field, going above and beyond is rewarded.
 In education, doing more leads to more work.
 If you work hard to become an expert classroom manager, you can expect to get the toughest students.
-If you’re competent and conscientious, you get asked to lead school initiatives (usually with little extra pay).
+If you’re competent and conscientious, you get asked to lead school initiatives (usually with little or no extra pay).
 If you’re dedicated and hard-working, you’ll be expected to attend after-school events (again, without pay).

 With the exception of positions like coaching or department chair (which tend to pay peanuts), every hour — no, every minute — of time that teachers work beyond their contracts is given with absolutely zero expectation of it personally benefiting them.*

 Teaching is the only line of work where this is true, and that’s why teachers extra hours are different and it’s also why the argument about how many hours teachers actually work misses the point entirely.